-The elegant state of Connecticut is packed with great things to do for families on a vacation adventure.
+The state of Connecticut is packed with great things to do for families on a vacation adventure.
 It offers a diverse blend of experiences all in close proximity to each other – from relaxing and active, historic and contemporary to cultural and nature-orientated.
 You can travel from just about any point in Connecticut to any other in less than two hours.
+For these reasons, we’ve compiled a list of top attractions in Connecticut

 Wonderful museums, historic places, and seaside spots beckon to Connecticut visitors.
 Connecticut has plenty of attractions to offer visitors, but you may not believe the top 10 things that you must see while visiting the state.